hananekd/Fraud-Detection-/README.md

 ### Training Phase
 The training phase involves the development and training of the machine learning models.
 This phase consists of three code files:

-1. **fraude_cases.ipynb**: This file calculates additional features using data provided by the company and saves this new data in a file called `fraudecases.csv`.
-This dataset will serve as the basis for training our models.

-2. **unsupervised_learning.ipynb**: This file applies unsupervised learning techniques to detect anomalies or fraud cases within our dataset.
+1. **unsupervised_learning.ipynb**: This file applies unsupervised learning techniques to detect anomalies or fraud cases within our dataset.

-3. **supervised_learning.ipynb**: This file is dedicated to developing the two models mentioned earlier.
+2. **supervised_learning.ipynb**: This file is dedicated to developing the two models mentioned earlier.
 It first utilizes `scaled_df.csv`, which is the previously calculated data, but scaled, and applies various models for binary and multi-output classification.

 ### Testing Phase
 The testing phase focuses on the deployment of our solution.
 It involves the creation of a web application that: